 How We Help

 “Anna was extremely pleased with MCO services.
 She raved about the amazing job the counselors did working with them and with (her daughter).
 She expressed that they are used to the anxiety and panic attacks, but that suicidal ideation is new to them.
 They felt the counselors did an excellent job of educating them on suicidal thoughts, and appreciated the time taken to safety plan so that they were comfortable.
 Anna said she felt secure by how seriously our team took the suicidal statements.”

-Available to students and their families at partner Grant Wood AEA schools in Benton, Cedar and Jones counties.
+Available to students and their families at partner Grant Wood AEA schools in Linn, Jones, and Benton Counties.